Abdulhadi al-Khawaja's life "is not in danger," says Information Affairs Authority

 Al-Khalifa said Saturday that Abdulhadi al-Khawaja was in stable condition and receiving “the utmost care that is available.”

-The Bahrain Center for Human Rights -- a group Abdulhadi al-Khawaja founded -- said he had recently threatened to his guards that he would stop drinking water, in addition to continuing his hunger strike, unless his treatment improved.
+The Bahrain Center for Human Rights – a group Abdulhadi al-Khawaja founded – said he had recently threatened his guards that he would stop drinking water, in addition to continuing his hunger strike, unless his treatment improved.

-Records showed that al-Khawaja had lost about 10 kilograms (22 pounds) and had a low hemoglobin level, though not critically low, the government said last week.
+Records showed that al-Khawaja had lost about 10 kilograms (22 pounds) and had a low hemoglobin level, though not critically low, the government said.
 He was also reportedly taking fluids, mineral supplements, glucose and juice on a daily basis.

 Al-Khawaja was arrested in April 2011 for his role in anti-government protests that began a month earlier with demands for political reform and greater freedoms in the Sunni-ruled, Shiite-majority nation.

-Opposition groups say more than 1,000 people -- most of them Shiites -- were detained for allegedly taking part.
+Opposition groups say more than 1,000 people – mainly Shiites – were detained for allegedly taking part.

 In June, Bahrain found Abdulhadi al-Khawaja and seven other Shiite opposition activists guilty of plotting to overthrow the country’s Sunni royal family.